mistupv/SWIPrologZ3/README.md

 # SWIPrologZ3

 ### A simple SWI Prolog API for Microsoft's SMT solver Z3

 First, you should install SWI Prolog and the SMT solver Z3.
+It has been tested with SWI Prolog version 7.6.3 and Z3 version 4.6.1.

 Once you download the files, you can compile the C source file using the SWI Prolog utility program ````swipl-ld```` as follows: